 Noon Year’s Eve at the Children’s Discovery Museum

-This countdown to noon across the U.S. time zones includes three ball drops, at noon, 1 and 2 p.m.
+This countdown to noon across the U.S. time zones includes three ball drops, at 1, 2 and 3 p.m.
 Lots of games and prizes make this an awesome way to ring in the New Year and still have you home before sunset.
 Sun., Dec.
 31, noon–4 p.m.
 San Jose. $15/person; babies under 12 mos. are free.
 All ages.

 Noon Year’s Eve at the Hiller Aviation Museum